 PAIL, in association with Age UK London (AUKL), held an interesting conference on 5th September at the DWP offices in Hammersmith on age and employment and economic development in London, in partnership with DWP who presented updates on their 50+ strategy and the impact of the national roll out of Universal Credit.

-There were presentations from David Anderson, Andrea and Corrine Gregory from DWP, from Chris Walsh of PAiL & Wise Age, and Gordon Deuchars from Age UK London.
+There were presentations on The DWP’s Strategy for Older Workers by David Anderson, on Universal Credit by Andrea and Corrine Gregory from DWP, on the Economic and Employment Contribution of Older Londoners by Chris Walsh of PAiL & Wise Age, and on The Benefits of Older Londoners to London’s Economy by Gordon Deuchars from Age UK London.
 Please find these presentations attached.

 The quality of the presentations and of the subsequent discussion were excellent but unfortunately the turn out was lower than we hoped.

 In summary, it was made clear just how important the contribution of older people is to the economy and employ situation in London.
 The impact of both the silver economy and older working age employment is a key factor in the economic development and growth of London